- Agronomic: wheat

 - Pest Management: biological control, field monitoring/scouting, trap crops

-4) Provide meaningful outreach to growers regarding sawfly control in general and use of trap varieties specifically.
+will determine the relative ability of the solid-stemmed Choteau/Reeder lines to trap wheat stem sawfly.
+Finally, we will provide meaningful outreach to growers regarding sawfly control in general and use of trap varieties specifically.